Young leaders: fit for the future

 Participants created a statement of recommendations and took their key messages into the main conference, with opportunities to speak on panels and in working groups.

-Take a look at one of the participants at the Young Leaders' Forum, Cllr Buumba Malambo from Zambia, talking about social media at the main conference.
+One of the participants, Cllr Buumba Malambo from Zambia, talking about how she uses social media to enhance the lives of her constituents at the main conference.